ImperialJaat7121/My-own-created-ML-algorithms-/README.md

 - This repo is educational — production use should prefer well-tested libraries.

 ## Project Roadmap
-- Tree-based models:Gradient Boosting (AdaBoost, XGBoost)
+- Gradient Boosting (AdaBoost, XGBoost)
 - k‑Means and other clustering
 - Broader unit tests, benchmarks, and documentation